Mastering¶

 If the IP for the AMF is not 10.201.0.52

-, you will need to update the DNS entry.
-In the host,
+, you will need to update the DNS entry to match the actual external IP for the AMF.
+In the host, edit the main.tf

 file.
-Find the following line and set it to the right IP address, like so:
+Find the following line and set it to the correct IP address, like so:

 Then, run the following command on the host: